 In spring the woods are full of bluebells and birdsong.
 In summer the yachts and boat traffic are peaceful and beautiful, the forest dappled and calm.
 In autumn the forest colours are magical, especially on our clear, cold mornings when no one is about.
 In winter, the forest will protect you from the wind but you might get wet!

-There are very good options for less mobile people to join in a day trip: look at our blogs about them here and here.
+There are very good options for less mobile people to join in a day trip: look at our blog here.